smobarry/VideoGame_326Project/README.md

 ## Make a clean dataset

-The csv file ('Video_Games_Sales_as_at_22_Dec_2016.csv') was loaded into a Pandas DataFrame.
+The csv file ('Video_Games_Sales_as_at_22_Dec_2016.csv') was loaded into a Pandas DataFrame using the `make_games_clean` method.
 There are sixteen columns in the dataset in which we only used four of the columns for this project.
+It returns the smaller cleaned dataframe.

 ## More Like This